PhonicCanine/microbit-lessons/week3/Readme.md

 ```

 We've talked about this code in previous weeks, but we're going to talk about exactly how this code works for a little.
-First we have a while true -- this ensures that the code keeps going forever; we need this in order to keep the program running.
+First, we have a `while True` -- this ensures that the code keeps going forever; we need this in order to keep the program running.

 Try replacing the `while True` with an `if True`, and see what happens instead...
 Why do you think this happens?
 What happens if you hold a button when your microbit is in the process of flashing?